 Surface Processes Division

 A detailed knowledge of the molecular processes determining the migration behavior of heavy metal contaminants, namely long-lived radionuclides, in the environment is mandatory for the assessment of their dissemination and the risk involved for human health.
 A deep understanding of these processes, which in general are strongly related to the host rock in the in the near and far field of the considered site, is fundamental for the development of new detoxification, separation and remediation strategies but also for the design of a deep underground waste repository.
 Thus, a characterization and ranking of the most relevant interactions of radionuclides with mineral surfaces, but also the aqueous chemistry of these heavy metals, represents the central scope of the division “Surface Processes” of the Institute of Resource Ecology.
 The Helmholtz-funded Young Investigator Group "Structures and Reactivity at the Water/Mineral Interface" substantially supports these activities.

 In this context, the exploration of complex systems, such as the sorption processes on naturally occurring mineral surfaces, the aqueous speciation and colloid forming processes within a wide range of environmental parameters becomes essential.
 From the results obtained, the identification of (surface) species and development of molecular models comprehensively describing the mechanisms of transport and retention of the radionuclides in the environment can be achieved.
-These models are expanded into the compilation of data bases providing reliable parameter sets for the assessment of the macroscopic migration behaviour of the long-lived radionuclides.
+These models are expanded into the compilation of databases providing reliable parameter sets for the assessment of the macroscopic migration behavior of the long-lived radionuclides.

 The actual major research topics of the division can be summarized as follows: